 For the baby, other infections can have serious consequences.
 These infections include:

 These can all be transmitted to the baby from the mother.
-Currently, an effective treatment does not exist for cytomegalovirus.
+Currently, effective treatment does not exist for cytomegalovirus.
 This virus causes a wide range of symptoms, including loss of appetite, malnourishment, and a further weakened immune system.
 There are also no antibiotics for parvovirus, though it can be treated with intrauterine blood transfusions.